Lullingstone

-Lullingstone is a village in the county of Kent, England.
+Lullingstone is a rural hamlet in the civil parish of Eynsford, in the Sevenoaks district of Kent, England, located south east of Swanley.
 It is best known for its castle, Roman villa and its public golf course.

-Lullingstone was a civil parish until 1955, when it was annexed to Eynsford.
+Lullingstone was a civil parish until 1955.
 The parish was in Axstane Hundred and its successor Dartford Rural District.

 History

 Pre-Roman

 It is believed that an Iron Age hill fort is sited on the hill above the castle, although this is unconfirmed.

 Roman Occupation

 Lullingstone Roman villa was discovered in 1939, and is believed to have been built around 100 AD.
 It contains some of the finest excavated remains of a Roman villa in Britain, including a Romano-Christian chapel, displaying some of the earliest evidence of Christianity in Britain.